Importing ready-made server blocklists on your own Mastodon server

 ↩ Back to the front page

-Who can see my posts in Mastodon?
+Who can see my posts and replies in Mastodon?
+How do I choose post visibility settings?
 How do I send DMs in Mastodon?

 On Mastodon there are four types of post visibility.
 You can set the visibility of a post by clicking the icon that represents it in the row below the message editing window.
-It’s usually a 🌐, 🔒, 👥 or @ icon.
-You can set the default visibility by logging in through the website and going to Preferences > Other > Posting privacy, then set what you want as default in the menu and click Save changes.
+It’s usually a 🌐, 🔒, 👥 or @ icon, but some apps may use slightly different icons.

 Some more details about each setting:

-• Public – Anyone can see it, even people who aren’t on the Fediverse.
+• Public – Anyone can see it, even people who aren’t on the Fediverse, and the posts will be visible in searches on Mastodon.
 If you go to a person’s public profile page you will see all their public posts.
-This is normally indicated by a globe icon 🌐.
+This is normally indicated by a globe icon 🌎.

-• Unlisted – Anyone can see it, but it won’t appear in the Explore section or the Local or Federated timelines, and won’t be searchable by hashtags.
+• Unlisted (aka Quiet Public) – Anyone can see it, but it won’t appear in the trending posts list or the Local or Federated timelines, and it won’t show up in search results.
 This can be useful for replying in threads, so that you’re not filling people’s timelines unnecessarily.
-Normally indicated by an open lock icon.
+Normally indicated by an open lock icon or a crescent moon.

-• Followers-only – Only your followers can see these, normally indicated by a lock 🔒 or people 👥 icon.
+• Followers-only – Only your followers can see these, normally indicated by a closed lock 🔒 or people 👥 icon.
 If you use this setting, it’s a good idea to switch on follower requests, otherwise anyone could follow you to see your followers-only posts.
-You can do this by logging in on your server’s website, going to Edit profile > Require follow requests, tick the box and click Save changes.

 Sending DMs in Mastodon

-You can send DMs by setting a post’s visibility to Mentioned, then @ the people you want to receive the DM.
-If you log in through the website, there’s a Direct messages option in the menu which lets you see all your mentioned posts in an inbox.
+You can send people messages by setting a post’s visibility to @ Mentioned, then @ the people you want to receive the DM.
+If you use your server’s website or the web app, there’s a Private Mentions option in the menu which lets you see all your mentioned posts in a separate inbox.

-If you @ someone in a DM, they will be able to see it
+⚠️ If you @ someone they will be able to see it, even in DMs or Followers-Only modes

-⚠️ In all modes including DMs, if you @ someone in a post, they will see that post!
-Be really careful who you @ in a post because it’s the same thing as sending them a message.
+In all modes including DMs and Followers-Only, if you @ someone in a post they will see that post!
+Because of this, you need to be really careful who you @ in a post.

 I can’t see Unlisted as an option on my app?